jhellingman/tei2html/Wiki/Installation.md

 ## Patc ##

-_optional, only needed when you use the transcription schemes I use in SGML._
+_Optional, only needed when you use the transcription schemes I use in SGML._

 Patc (pattern changer) is a small utility written in C to do multiple find-and-replace actions at once.
 You will need a C compiler to get it to work.
 It enables you to execute multiple find-replace actions in an efficient way.
 Mostly used to change the transliteration of non-Roman scripts I've used.
 If you don't use that, you'll not need it.
 (I've successfully compiled this on a variety of platforms, including Unix, and Windows; a solution file for Visual Studio 7.0 is included; contact me if you need a Windows binary.)

 ## epubcheck ##

-_optional, only needed if you want to check generated ePubs_
+_Optional, only needed if you want to check generated ePubs._

 Epubcheck is a tool to validate epub books, it can be obtained from: https://github.com/IDPF/epubcheck